xyfJASON/gans-pytorch/README.md

 **Quantitative results**:

-- All the metrics are evaluated on 50k samples.
-- The FID is calculated between 50k generated samples and the CIFAR-10 training split.
+- The FID is calculated between 50k generated samples and the CIFAR-10 training split (50k images).
+- The Inception Score is calculated on 50k generated samples.
+- All models except LSGAN are trained for 40k generator update steps.
+However, the optimizers and learning rates are different for each model, so some models may not reach their optimal performance.
+  - LSGAN is trained for 30k generator update steps because I found the image quality drops between 30k-40k steps.

 <table style="text-align: center">
     <tr>
         <th>Model</th>
         <th>Arch</th>
         <th>Loss</th>
-        <th>FID@50k</th>
-        <th>IS</th>
+        <th>FID@50k ↓</th>
+        <th>Inception Score ↑</th>
     </tr>
     <tr>
         <td>DCGAN</td>